 Northern cinnamon trees are gradually growing on Tien Phuoc land, Quang Nam province.
 Photo: NH

 In addition to protecting the ecological environment, increasing forest cover, preserving soil and water in steep mountainous areas, Northern cinnamon trees also create jobs and increase income for farmers.
-Currently, some production facilities and local people produce cinnamon incense, cinnamon chopsticks, cinnamon tea bags, hand sanitizer, and floor cleaner from cinnamon to sell on the market and affirm their brand.
+Currently, some production facilities and local people produce cinnamon incense, cinnamon chopsticks, cinnamon tea bags, hand sanitizer, and floor cleaner from cinnamon to sell to the market and affirm their brand.

 Organize training on technical processes for planting, caring for, and harvesting cinnamon trees.
 At the same time, propose to the province to have policies and mechanisms to encourage and support people to switch from growing raw materials, specifically acacia trees, to growing and developing Northern cinnamon trees.
 Thereby, gradually improving product quality, meeting market demand, contributing to increasing people's income," said Mr. Anh.